 (Featured image photo credit: Eileen Barroso)

 Tal Danino, PhD is an Associate Professor in the Department of Biomedical Engineering at Columbia University.
 His lab focuses on engineering bacteria as a cancer therapy.
-Originally from Los Angeles, Tal received a Ph.D. in Bioengineering from UCSD in Jeff Hasty’s lab, and was a postdoctoral fellow at the Koch Institute for Integrative Cancer Research with Sangeeta Bhatia.
+Originally from Los Angeles, Dr. Danino received a PhD in Bioengineering from UCSD in Jeff Hasty’s lab, and was a postdoctoral fellow at the Koch Institute for Integrative Cancer Research with Sangeeta Bhatia.
 He is the recipient of awards including the NSF CAREER Award, DoD Era of Hope Scholar Award, TED Fellow, and NIH Pathway to Independence Award.
 He directs the Synthetic Biological Systems Laboratory and is a member of the Herbert Irving Comprehensive Cancer Center and Data Science Institute.
 Dr. Danino also brings his research outside the laboratory by making artworks with bacteria and cancer cells to advocate for science youth education and cancer awareness.

 Engineering probiotic bacteria for the local delivery of lung cancer therapeutics